dominikhei/terraform-ecr-build-push-image/readme.md

-# Terraform ECR Image Provider
+# Terraform ECR Provider

-This Terraform provider allows you to build, tag, push, and manage Docker images in Amazon ECR (Elastic Container Registry).
+This Terraform provider allows you to build, push, and manage Docker images in Amazon ECR (Elastic Container Registry).

 ## Features